sal55/langs/MDescr.md

     DLL Function        Subpodule
     DLL Variable        Subprogram (DLL variables not fully supported by M's FFI)

+(This is quite heavy going; perhaps just have the two lists of scopes/names, and mark names for which attributes can be used, since other kinds of visibility are inherent.)

 #### Attributes

 From inside a Module M which is part of Subprogram S, these attributes can be applied to any name defined at module-scope: